Raiguer

-Raiguer (/ca/, Catalan for "the foot of a mountain") is a comarca (county) located in the north-central part of Majorca, one of the Balearic Islands.
+Raiguer (/ca-ES-IB/, /ca-ES-IB/; Catalan for "the foot of a mountain") is a comarca (county) located in the north-central part of Mallorca, one of the Balearic Islands.
 It runs parallel to the Serra de Tramuntana district from the town of Marratxí to the town of Sa Pobla.
-Like the rest of the Majorcan districts, it is only recognized at a geographic level.
+Like the rest of the Mallorcan districts, it is only recognized at a geographic level.